siemens/pydcc/README.md

 Maintainer: [Andreas Tobola](mailto:pydcc.t@siemens.com), Siemens AG

-Contributors: Contributors will be listed here.
-If you want to be listed, contact andreas.tobola@siemens.com.
-The workflow was defined in the [contribution guide](CONTRIBUTING.md).
+Contributors: The workflow was defined in the [contribution guide](CONTRIBUTING.md).
 We appreciate any contributions.

 ## License